16 Expert Tips for Taking Stunning Travel Photos on Your iPhone

 Shop Moment Lenses

-“One of the easiest ways to improve photo quality is [using] the automatic HDR function,” says Rick Wong, editor-in-chief of Cameras Trends.
+“One of the easiest ways to improve photo quality is using the automatic HDR function,” says Rick Wong, editor-in-chief of Cameras Trends.
 When an iPhone is in HDR (high dynamic range) mode, it takes several photos at different exposures and blends them into one image, which “ensures that the exposure of the photo is ideal,” says Wong.
 This is particularly useful if you are trying to capture scenery with lots of shadows or different lighting levels within a single frame.
-If you don’t have HDR turned on, then you may get a nature shot with a dark foreground and a completely washed-out sky with no cloud details.
+If you don’t have HDR turned on, then you might get—for example—a nature shot with a dark foreground and a completely washed-out sky with no cloud details.

-While you can manually control whether or not a photo is taken using HDR, a beginner photographer should go ahead and allow their phone to do this automatically.
+While you can manually control whether or not a photo is taken using HDR, it's a good idea for beginner photographers to set their phone up to do this automatically.
 Go to Settings > Camera, then toggle on Smart HDR.
 Voila!
 Your travel photos are now much more likely to show beautiful details and coloring.

 In the world of photography, the “rule of thirds” refers to a type of composition in which a frame is divided into thirds (both horizontally and vertically) and the subject is placed at the intersection of those grid lines.
-This creates a final photo where the subject occupies roughly one-third of the frame, while the surrounding scenery or background occupies the other two-thirds—generally considered to be quite a visually pleasing composition.
+This creates a final photo where the subject occupies roughly one third of the frame, while the surrounding scenery or background occupies the other two thirds—generally considered to be a visually pleasing composition.

 9. Get a waterproof case for underwater photos.